Voultapher/sort-research-rs/writeup/intel_avx512/text.md

 Observations:

-- vqsort is exceedingly slow for small inputs.
+- vqsort as tested is exceedingly slow for small inputs.
 - intel_avx512 is fast across all sizes, when benchmarked in a hot loop.
 - intel_avx512 and crumsort, differentiate themselves from the other implementations by not using insertion sort for such inputs.
 - Starting at ~50k vqsort is the fastest.